datacarpentry/python-ecology-lesson/episodes/00-before-we-start.md

 1. Identifying the aspects of the real-world problem that can be solved computationally
 2. Identifying (the best) computational solution
 3. Implementing the solution in a specific computer language
-4. Testing, validating, and adjusting implemented solution.
+4. Testing, validating, and adjusting the implemented solution.

 While *"Programming"* refers to all of the above steps, *"Coding"* refers to step 3 only: *"Implementing the solution in a specific computer language"*.
 It's